-Chiropractic Care Copay
+Chiropractic Care Copay ♦ Office visit \$15

-- Office visit\$15 - Only one Copay will be required per visit regardless of the number of covered services furnished during the visit.
+Only one Copay will be required per visit regardless of the number of covered services furnished during the visit.

-You may have up to 30 visits in a calendar year for covered services that are determined by ASH Plans to be medically/clinically necessary.
+You may have up to 30 visits in a calendar year for covered services that are determined to be medically/clinically necessary.
 Covered services include:

-- An initial new patient exam provided by an ASH Plans chiropractor to determine the appropriateness of chiropractic services.
-An initial new patient exam is only covered if the member seeks services from an ASH Plans chiropractor for any injury, illness, disease, functional disorder or condition with regard to which the member is not, at that time, receiving services from an ASH Plans chiropractor.
-You are required to pay a Copay. - Follow-up office visits, as set forth in a treatment plan approved by ASH Plans, including manipulation of the spine, joints and/or musculoskeletal soft tissue, reevaluation, and/or other services, in various combinations, provided by an ASH Plans chiropractor.
+- An initial new patient exam provided by a participating chiropractor to determine the appropriateness of chiropractic services.
+An initial new patient exam is only covered if the member seeks services from a participating chiropractor for any injury, illness, disease, functional disorder or condition with regard to which the member is not, at that time, receiving services from a participating chiropractor.
+You are required to pay a Copay. - Follow-up office visits, as set forth in an approved treatment plan, including manipulation of the spine, joints and/or musculoskeletal soft tissue, re-evaluation, and/or other services, in various combinations, provided by a participating chiropractor.
 All follow-up office visits must be medically/clinically necessary.
-You are required to pay a Copay. - An established patient exam performed by an ASH Plans chiropractor when determined by ASH Plans to be medically/clinically necessary to assess the need to continue, extend or change a treatment plan approved by ASH Plans.
+You are required to pay a Copay. - An established patient exam performed by a participating chiropractor when determined to be medically/clinically necessary to assess the need to continue, extend or change an approved treatment plan.
 An established patient exam is only covered when used to determine the appropriateness of chiropractic services.
-You are required to pay a Copay. - Adjunctive physiotherapy modalities and procedures, as set forth in a treatment plan approved by ASH Plans, including therapies such as ultrasound, hot packs, cold packs, electrical muscle stimulation, and other therapies provided by an ASH Plans chiropractor.
+You are required to pay a Copay. - Adjunctive physiotherapy modalities and procedures, as set forth in a treatment plan approved by ASH Plans, including therapies such as ultrasound, hot packs, cold packs, electrical muscle stimulation, and other therapies provided by a participating chiropractor.
 Adjunctive physiotherapy modalities and procedures are covered only when provided during the same course of treatment, and in conjunction with, chiropractic manipulation of the spine, joints and/or musculoskeletal soft tissue.
 All adjunctive physiotherapy modalities and procedures must be medically/clinically necessary for the treatment of neuromusculoskeletal disorders and provided in conjunction with chiropractic services.
 If adjunctive therapy is provided separately from an office visit, you are required to pay a Copay.

-Your ASH Plans chiropractor is responsible for submitting a treatment plan to ASH Plans for prior approval.
+Your participating chiropractor is responsible for submitting a treatment plan to ASH Plans for prior approval.